‘Alaskan Bush People’ Filming On Hiatus, Fate Of The Show To Be Determined Due To Ami Brown’s Lung Cancer

 The end of Season 7 of Alaskan Bush People showed the Brown family pledging to rebuild their lives in the bush somewhere in Colorado, according to Monsters & Critics.
 Rumors from Alaskan Bush People fans speculated that the Brown family relocated to Colorado so Ami Brown could add marijuana as part of her ongoing cancer treatment.
 However, according to RollingStone, the use of medical marijuana is already legal in California, which is where Ami Brown is currently hospitalized for stage 4 lung cancer.

-The Inquisitr previously shared that ratings for Season 7 of Alaskan Bush People “spiked” on Wednesday nights due to Ami Brown’s cancer diagnosis.
+The Inquisitr previously shared that ratings for Season 7 of Alaskan Bush People “spiked” on Wednesday nights at 9 p.m.
+ET due to Ami Brown’s cancer diagnosis.
 Viewers tuned in for health updates on the 54-year-old Alaskan Bush People matriarch since the Discovery Channel and the rest of the Brown family remained silent on how she was doing in real-time.
 Alaskan Bush People patriarch Billy Brown, 64, recently opened up about Ami Brown and her cancer treatment via an interview with People Magazine.

 Billy’s interview was published on August 23; the same day that the last new episode of Season 7 of Alaskan Bush People aired on the Discovery Channel.
 According to Billy Brown, doctors gave Ami Brown a very low chance of surviving stage 4 lung cancer despite aggressive radiation and chemotherapy treatment.
 Billy also revealed in his “his only sit-down interview” since Ami Brown received her late stage lung cancer diagnosis that the couple’s seven children made the decision to leave Browntown, which has been the set for Alaskan Bush People for the last several seasons.